 The Public Health and Preventive Medicine (PHPM) program at Queen’s University is a unique training program jointly administered by the Department of Family Medicine and Kingston, Frontenac and Lennox & Addington (KFL&A) Public Health.
 Over five years of training, residents develop their skills as physicians through learning experiences that explore ways to improve the health of individuals and communities at the local, provincial, national and international levels.
 At the end of the program, residents receive certification from the Royal College of Physicians and Surgeons of Canada.
 Most residents also choose to receive certification from the College of Family Physicians of Canada.
-Please explore the menu on the left to learn more about this program and how to contact us.
+Please explore the menu at right to learn more about this program and how to contact us.